Principles Of Measurement Used By Laser Sensors And Scanners

 The laser beam is projected from the instrument and is reflected from a target surface to a collection lens.
 This lens is typically located adjacent to the laser emitter.
 The lens focuses an image of the spot on a linear array camera (CMOS array).
 The camera views the measurement range from an angle that varies from 45 to 65 degrees at the center of the measurement range, depending on the particular model.
 The position of the spot image on the pixels of the camera is then processed to determine the distance to the target.
 The camera integrates the light falling on it, so longer exposure times allow greater sensitivity to weak reflections.
 The beam is viewed from one side so that the apparent location of the spot changes with the distance to the target.

-The AR600 triangulation displacement sensor is patented and much can be learned by reading the patent (USPTO 6,624,899).
+One of our triangulation displacement sensors is patented and much can be learned by reading the patent (USPTO 6,624,899).

 Triangulation devices are ideal for measuring distances of a few inches with high accuracy.
 Triangulation devices may be built on any scale, but the accuracy falls off rapidly with increasing range.
 The depth of field (minimum to maximum measurable distance) is typically limited, as triangulation sensors can not measure relative to their baseline, the distance between the emitter and the detector.